pusher/feeds-client-js/README.md

 initiated with some initial state by providing a `tailSize`.
 Private feeds require `READ` permission – see [auth docs](TODO).
 Takes a single options object with the following properties.

+- `onItem`: [required] callback to handle items, takes each item as a parameter

 - `lastEventId`: [optional] retrieve every item published after `lastEventId`, and then live items as they are published